Printable Packing Lists

 EXTRA STORAGE: The camper’s trunk should contain the bulk of her clothing.
 If your extra sheets, towels, blankets, rain gear and cool-weather clothes don't fit in your trunk, you can use a small plastic storage container to store these items under the bed.
 Anything less than 15" tall should fit easily under the bed.

 OPENING DAY— MOVING IN: All trunks will be dropped off on Opening Day and delivered to each of the units.
-Any additional items not stored in trucks will be to be easily carried by the camper.
+Any additional items not stored in trunks will need to be easily carried by the camper.
 Once parents and campers have driven through all check-in stations, campers will be dropped off at designated spot, with luggage to be carried, and greeted by a staff member.
 Counselors or CITs will assist campers with bedmaking and unpacking.